Fugitive Dezi Freeman shot dead by police after seven-month manhunt - PRESS AI WORLD

 side-post-image

-• Freeman was known for his bushcraft skills and was linked to the "sovereign citizen" movement.
+• He fled into the bushland and was known for his strong survival skills and belief in the "sovereign citizen" movement.

 SHARE THIS ARTICLE: